gost-dom/browser/docs/Getting-started.md

 Breakdown of the code:

 - `browser.New` obviously creates a new browser instance.
-By default this will be configured with a V8 script engine.
+By default, this will be configured with a V8 script engine.
   - `browser.WithHandler` is the recommended way, connect the browser directly to the root HTTP handler, bypassing the TCP stack.
 This is not necessary.